-The average person will hold around 12 jobs throughout their lifetime, and with the introduction of workplace pensions in 2012, that could mean they have 12 pensions too!
 That’s a lot of different things to manage, but you could bring your pensions together for a clearer view of your salary in retirement.
 Plus, you may just find that you’re saving on fees too as each pension provider will charge their own!

 Check your subscriptions